kgilmer/Regolith-Desktop-Environment/README.md

 # Tour

+## Aesthetic

+* The Source Code Pro font from Adobe
+* The Solarized Dark palette
+* Color is combined with simple iconography for system status

 ## System Bar

 Upon login, you'll find a bar at the bottom of the screen.
 This is divided into three primary sections.
 From left to right;